kermitdafrog8/tde-slackbuilds/README.md

 ---

+***Building a pre-release from snapshot sources***

+This option has been retained for updating any builds already based on these sources.
+New builds should use the R14.0.6 archives.

+---

 ***Cross compiling for RPi3***

-There is a work-in-progress for cross compiling TDE for the Raspberry Pi3 based on these scripts - see the html page in the gh-pages branch:
+Cross compiling a number of packages for the Raspberry Pi3 based on these scripts is detailed in the html page in the gh-pages branch:
 ```
 git clone https://github.com/Ray-V/tde-slackbuilds.git
 cd tde-slackbuilds